SumoLogic/sumologic-documentation/docs/cloud-soar/automation.md

 See [Integration Framework](#integration-framework) for more details on utilizing the integration framework within Cloud SOAR.

-### Configure Slack for Cloud SOAR - Delivery 1
+## Configure Slack for Cloud SOAR

 With the Cloud SOAR Slack integration, teams can remain connected, organize conversations,  and quickly find what is needed to get the work done.
-With Slack configured for Cloud SOAR, you can add Slack to the list of available [User Choice](#user-choice) actions in playbooks.

 :::note
 To configure Slack for use inside Cloud SOAR, you must first create a public or private channel so you can send messages or files to channels or users directly.
 :::

+Directions in the following sections describe how to configure Slack for use in the [Delivery 1](#configure-slack-for-cloud-soar---delivery-1) and [Delivery 2](#configure-slack-for-cloud-soar---delivery-2) versions of Cloud SOAR.

+### Configure Slack for Cloud SOAR - Delivery 1

+With Slack configured for Cloud SOAR in Delivery 1, you can add Slack to the list of available [User Choice](#user-choice) actions in playbooks.

 #### Step 1: Create a Slack app